phpconcept/aruba-ws-server/README.md

 You can customize the arguments send to the server with the environment variable AWSS_ARGS, and select the image to use : aruba_wss:main or aruba_wss:beta.
 To change the listening TCP port change the mapping with argument -p 8081:8081.

+Warning : If you are running the container on a device (like a windows laptop) which is protected by a firewall (like McAfee), don't forget to add a rule in order to accept incoming connection on port 8081 (or any port you have configured).

 ### Aruba Access Point Configuration

 Below is an example of an Aruba Access Point (IAP mode) configuration (AOS version 8.9) to have the IOT Gateway sending telemetry data to websocket server.